 Regular assessment of the progress of your understanding of the connection between performance and citizenship, through five short reflections of 500 – 600 words spread over the material and activities covered in Weeks 2 – 6.
 You will be graded on this cumulative portfolio of 2500 – 3000 words over this period.

 Final assignment: 30%

 Final assessment of your grasp of the importance of action, participation, expression, and receptivity in performance and citizenship, through a pre-approved group creation of the members’ devising, to be performed and/or presented on Monday of Week 8.
-The number of groups, group size and membership, and duration per performance/presentation will be determined collectively by the entire class by the end of Week 4.
+The number of groups, group size and membership, and duration per performance/presentation will be determined collectively by the entire class in Week 2.

 There is no set textbook for the course.
 Assigned readings will be made available on BlackBoard, alongside audio-visual material complementary to the course.